 |Works with IoT devices|

 When it comes to video conferencing, Google’s product portfolio is a little chaotic.
-While Hangouts is free for non-business users, the company offers two products for professional clients within its G Suite: Hangout Chats for instant messaging and Hangout Meet for video conferencing.
+While Hangouts is free for non-business users, the company offers two products for professional clients within its Google Workspace: Hangout Chats for instant messaging and Hangout Meet for video conferencing.

 Much like other video conferencing software, users can share their screen and chat at the same time using Hangouts.
 One of the advantages of the service is that people who don’t have a Google account can be invited to join a meeting.
 Hangout Meet even enables users to join calls using traditional dial-in via a telephone.
 Besides its web application, the mobile app can also be used for conferences.